rackerlabs/support-how-to/content/how-to/cloud-backup/create-a-maintenance-backup-plan-in-sql-server-2008-r2-using-the-wizard/index.md

 2. Do *not* select the **Backup set will expire** check box.

-    Expiration of transaction log backups is configured in the next section, "Set up the transaction log cleanup task."
+    The following **Set up the transaction log cleanup task** section configures the expiration of transaction log backups.

 3. Select your backup media (typically **Disk**).

 4. Specify a location (either Default or as assigned by you) for your backup